 The cost of refinishing the hardwood is a mere fraction of replacement costs.
 It is a long DIY project, and I would tackle only one room at a time!
 However, you can spend the money you save on replacement costs on those other tempting DIY projects in your mind.

 Finally, remember to plan every project carefully.
-Write it all down, and please feel free to use my free DIY Project Planning Sheet.
+Write it all down, and please feel free to use DIY Home & Garden’s free DIY Project Planning Sheet.
 Be realistic about your capabilities.
 If you aren’t sure that something is safe, always consult with a professional.
-Sometimes, DIY is just a bad idea.
+Sometimes, you just got to know when DIY is a bad idea.